 Sailing north of Skardlin you will witness the isolated and remote Kornati Islands break out of the water like magic mushrooms.
 Before tourism became a big attraction to the area, all the locals depended on was sheep rearing and beekeeping owing to the sparse vegetation on the islands.
 The largest island in the archipelago is Vrulje and the enchanting inlet with clear waters will welcome your laser for an excursion through the small township with its quaint stone houses and narrow streets.
 If your visit coincides with the summer high season, you will be in for a feast of home cooking prepared and served in makeshift restaurants known as konabas.

 Finish off your laser sailing adventure of the Dalmatians by visiting the seaside town of Cavtat close to Dubrovnik.
 There is an excellent marina where you will find space to dock your laser and enjoy hours sunning on the beach or swimming just off it.
 The town boasts a handful of very splendid restaurants where you will get every opportunity to indulge your taste buds with a range of Mediterranean dishes.

 If you love sailing and adventure, you will love the opportunity to explore the amazing delights of the Dalmatian coastal region of Croatia.
 Even if you have limited sailing experience, the ease with which you can rig up the lightweight laser dingy and sail it all on your own means you are in for a treat of unparalleled proportions.
-Even if you do not have a boat of your own, you can charter one easily and cheaply from the dozens of boat charter companies which operate in Croatia’s cities and towns.
+Even if you do not have a boat of your own, you can charter one easily and cheaply from the dozens of boat charter companies that operate in Croatia’s cities and towns.